Natural swimming pool: Natural and synthetic materials used

 To augment its ecological intent of using only natural materials as much as possible, a natural swimming pool's construction would avoid a conventional swimming pool's need for an iron framework beneath cement walls, meant to prevent the soil around the pool from caving in, simply by digging the pool with sloping sides.
-A layer of bentonite clay or ethylene propylene diene monomer liner is then applied to seal the soil before cleaned gravel stones are placed on top of the walls.
+A layer of bentonite clay, ethylene propylene diene monomer, RPE-reinforced polyethylene or enhanced PVC (fish- and plant-safe polyvinyl chloride) liner is then applied to seal the soil before cleaned gravel stones are placed on top of the walls.
 The gravel layer also becomes a habitat for beneficial bacteria that help biodegrade leaves and other natural materials that have sunk to the bottom of the pool.
 Sand may also be added.

 To help protect the pool's sides, cobblestone steps or a cantilevered board may be placed for access into and out of the pool.

 A natural swimming pool not designed to resemble a natural body of water.